What is a pulp painting?

 Pulp painting refers to a process of using finely beaten pigmented cellulose fiber as a media for creating imagery on handmade paper.

-Many of my works are done this way using silkscreens that have been made from my drawings, or hand-drawn and hand-cut stencils or sometimes using various materials from nature, like kozo bark lace, leaves, or other natural detritus.
+Sometimes I use silkscreens that have been made from my drawings, other times, I use hand-drawn and hand-cut stencils or various materials from nature, like kozo bark lace, leaves, or other natural detritus.

 The result is a unique way of creating imagery that allows the pigmented pulp to become part of the actual paper instead of sitting on top of the substrate.